freeCodeCamp/classroom/README.md

 ### Optional - GitPod Dev Environment

-If you want a ready made dev environment in your browser, make a fork of this repository and then prefix your fork with "gitpod.io/#".
-For example, `gitpod.io/#https://github.com/{your-github-user-name}/classroom` You will still need to setup your NextAuth related environment variables in the .env file.
+If you want a ready-made dev environment in your browser, make a fork of this repository and then prefix your fork with "gitpod.io/#".
+For example, `gitpod.io/#https://github.com/{your-github-user-name}/classroom` You will still need to setup your NextAuth-related environment variables in the .env file.
 For more information, please follow the "Setup Instructions" in the terminal.
-For setting up on local, follow the instructions below.
+For setting up locally, follow the instructions below.

 ### Styling a component